Please also check our news page for up to date information

 You can now request a COVID-19 test

-- From 16th May, any patient aged 5 years or above can request an antigen swab test so long as they have any of the three recognised symptoms (temperature, continuous cough, or loss of sense of smell or taste).
+- Any patient can request an antigen swab test so long as they have any of the three recognised symptoms (temperature, continuous cough, or loss of sense of smell or taste).

 - You need to get the test done in the first 5 days of having symptoms.
 It’s best to apply for the test in the first 3 days as it may take 1 or 2 days to arrange.